apitable/apitable/README.md

 <p align="center">
     <em>
-        APITable is an API-based Visual Database for everyone and the best Airtable open-source alternative.
+        APITable is an API-oriented Visual Database for everyone and the best Airtable open-source alternative.
     </em>
 </p>